Arvindprksh/arvindprksh.github.io/_posts/Languages/Python/2017-04-05-Tutorial_Of_Numpy.md

 \end{bmatrix}
 $$

-You can also find out the mathematical function in [the documentation](https://docs.scipy.org/doc/numpy/reference/routines.math.html)
+You can also find out the mathematical function in [the documentation.](https://docs.scipy.org/doc/numpy/reference/routines.math.html)

 Apart from computing mathematical functions using arrays, we frequently need to reshape or otherwise manipulate data in arrarys.

 The simplest example of this type of operation is transposing a matrix; to transpose a matrix, simply use the **T** attribute of an array object.

-Let's see an example of code
+Let's see an example of code.

 ```python
 >>> x = np.array([[1,2],[3,4]])